sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/README.md

 “Stars go supernova [or micronova] when their [plasma] double-layer collapses.” …perhaps during a particular harmonic null zone every 3700 years?
 Also an excellent introduction to EU: https://t.co/eAXshzI6xd

+## Predicting how this might play...

+Predicting how this might play out is an example of the n-body problem, a special case of the three-body problem (which plagued Newton with regards to the Earth, Sun and Moon).
+[1] https://t.co/kKRrgyBR3h [2] https://t.co/1JMPBFuSx4

 ## Citations

 1. https://en.wikipedia.org/wiki/Solar_cycle#Patterns